beeman-93/twitter-data-analysis-4/README.md

 # Update on using elbow method to find the right K

 In this repo, I applied elbow method to find the right amount of K for the K-means.

+The math behind this method is that for every K, you calculate the total Sum of Squared Errors (SSE).
+Then we plot the chart of SSE in relation to K.

+The point where SSE start to decrease slowly is the elbow point.

 When k==4, we notice an elbow point.
 Therefore, we set the K==4.

 # Update on some explanation on K means clustering algorithm